A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 · Space, undersea and microbial research in earnest.

-We submit to this mass-induced stupidity because our societies have evolved through Darwinian selection to fear peace as much as cholera.
+We submit to this mass-induced stupidity because our societies evolved through Darwinian selection to fear peace as much as cholera.
 Both were lethal to primitive cultures and both were banned.

 We are the worst weapon demons, and our societies, the deadliest weapon technologies that five (?) thousand years of Darwinian selection could produce.
 Do you recall the Orcs in Tolkien’s fantasies?
 Well, the real-world Orcs, that’s us: so-called lovers of peace who never manage to set it up.